akka/akka/akka-docs/rst/cluster/cluster-usage-scala.rst

                 is-singleton - Checks if the cluster is a singleton cluster (single node cluster)
-                is-available - Checks if the member node is available is-running - Checks if the member node is running Where the <node-url> should be on the format of 'akka://actor-system-name@hostname:port'
+                is-available - Checks if the member node is available Where the <node-url> should be on the format of 'akka://actor-system-name@hostname:port'